UMass Dartmouth's bachelor of science in nursing program provides a seamless progression from student to practicing nurse.

 In your first year, you'll experience your first nursing course and build a strong core of knowledge in select science courses.

 Before you go into the field, our modern nursing lab provides you with the tools and equipment you’ll need to:

 Years two and three feature clinical, in-the-field placements at partner sites throughout the region, including hospitals, clinics, and long-term care facilities.
 During your final year, you’ll be paired with a registered nurse.
 This partnership allows you to provide real care to real patients.
 Your mentor will be by your side for advice and encouragement.

-It all adds up to a nationally recognized, competitive program that is accredited by the Commission on College Nursing Education and is recommended by the American Nurses Association.
+It all adds up to a nationally recognized, competitive program that is accredited by the Commission on Collegiate Nursing Education and is recommended by the American Nurses Association.

 The College of Nursing & Health Sciences provides you with the most current perspectives on the discipline of nursing based upon the values, skills, and competencies essential for nursing practice in the 21st century.

 - First year: you will be introduced to core nursing concepts, values, and beliefs—and your university studies in the sciences and liberal arts will provide a strong foundation for concepts you will encounter in the study of nursing.

 - Second year: you will begin to acquire the skills in observation and communication necessary to assess an individual’s needs, set measurable and realistic goals of nursing care, and utilize evidence-based interventions to maximize health.

 - Third year: emphasizes the transfer and application of knowledge in clinical situations.
 You will develop skills in caring for acutely ill adults, childbearing and childrearing families in the hospital and community, and populations at risk in communities.
 The family as a unit of care, as well as populations at risk in communities, become the foci for the nursing process.